-You and/or your physician should contact the Medical Management Department prior to the service being scheduled for further information.
-Please note that Non-Emergency Ancillary Services and other non-Emergency Covered Charges that are performed by Out-of-Network providers at EHP Network facilities with respect to which such Out-of-Network provider does not comply with applicable notice and consent requirements under federal law will be covered as if such services were provided under the EHP Network.
-An Out-of-Network provider may not bill you for amounts in excess of your applicable Copayment, Coinsurance or Deductible for these services.
+Non-Emergency Ancillary Services and other non-Emergency Covered Charges provided by Out-of-Network providers at EHP Network facilities, where such Out-of-Network providers do not comply with applicable federal notice and consent requirements, will be covered as if provided within the EHP Network.
+Out-of-Network providers may not bill members for amounts exceeding the applicable Copayment, Coinsurance, or Deductible for these services.